Hand Arm Vibration Syndrome (HAVS)

 Our service includes:

-- Full ultrasound scan of the arteries of the neck, shoulder, arm and hand.
+- Full ultrasound scan of the arteries of the neck, shoulder, and arm.

 - Assessment for arterial entrapment (Thoracic Outlet Syndrome)